Admitted International Students - What's Next?

 • Late payments incur fines, students may be dropped from their classes, and/or holds will be placed on their accounts.

-• STEP 13: Submit Final High School or University Transcripts
+• STEP 12: (Pre-Arrival) Submit Final High School or University Transcripts

-Students who were still enrolled when they applied to Kutztown University need to work with their school to provide their final secondary school or university transcripts to KU.
-Final secondary school transcripts must include the date of completion/graduation.
-Final university transcripts must include grades from the last term you took classes at the institution.
-Transcripts can be sent electronically or mailed.
+Students who were still enrolled and taking classes when they applied to Kutztown University need to work with their school to provide their final secondary school or university transcripts.
+Final transcripts should include the date of completion/graduationand grades from the last term you took classes.

 Digital Copy:

-• Transcripts from international institutions can be provided to Kutztown University directly to international@kutztown.edu by officials associated with the institution originating the transcripts.
+• Transcripts from international schools can be provided to Kutztown University directly to international@kutztown.edu by officials associated with the institution originating the transcripts.

 • Transcripts from domestic U.S. institutions can be sent to Kutztown via Parchment – regardless of degree.